 Strategies to consider when divorcing a spouse with autism

-Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions that are characterized by challenges with social skills, speech and nonverbal communication.
+Autism, or autism spectrum disorder (ASD), refers to a broad range of conditions that are characterized by challenges with social skills, speech, and nonverbal communication.
 Depending on where on the autism spectrum a person is, the relationship that the person is in may or may not be impacted by their condition.

-If you are married to a person with autism, it’s likely that you are already adequately informed on their behavior patterns.
+If you are married to a person with autism, it’s likely that you are already adequately informed about their behavior patterns.
 Therefore, you’ll probably be able to predict how they might react in the event of your filing for a divorce.
 The following are some ways that you can impact the divorce process and make it easier for both yourself and your divorcing spouse.

 Understand how ASD impacts your spouse